 Amazon Listing Optimization

 Photos are critical to Amazon Listing Optimization – People want to see EXACTLY what they are buying.
 Showing your product as it is intended to be used (this is known as Lifestyle Images) is also very effective, but keep in mind: Amazon has very strict requirements about the main image on each listing.
 In most cases, the main image must show ONLY the product (no accessories that are not included), it must be a minimum of 500 pixels on the long side.
 Larger than 1000 pixels is recommended, since this allows the ZOOM feature to work.
+Some categories require more than 1000 pixels on the long side.
 The image must also be on a pure white background.
-Failing to follow these requirements could result in your listing being SUPPRESSED and not visible in search results – Even if someone types in the exact title of your product.
+Failing to follow these requirements could result in your listing being SUPPRESSED and not visible in search results.
+Even if someone types in the exact title of your product, Amazon will not show your listing if it is suppressed.
 If you are logged in to your Amazon selling account, check out this complete explanation of Amazon Image Requirements.
 There are some Photography Service Providers in the table below that can assist you in creating the best images for your product.

 There are subtle differences between a search term (or query) and a keyword, but for the sake of keeping it simple, we will just use KEYWORD for this discussion about Amazon Listing Optimization.
 Knowing what people are typing in to the search bar on Amazon in order to find a product is critical in creating an optimized listing.
 When you include these words and phrases in your title, description, features and benefits section, or as “back-end keywords”, your listing can become one of the ones that appears when the customer is searching for a product.
 There are some Keyword Research Tools in the table below that will help you discover the most popular words and phrases.